Bioconductor/bioconductor_docker/README.md

 	BiocManager::install(c("package_name", "package_name"))

-One of our key goals, was to keep the image size being shipped by the Bioconductor team at a manageble size and able
+One of our key goals was, to keep the image size being shipped by the Bioconductor team at a manageble size and easy to use.

+<a name="issues"></a>

 ### Reporting Issues